AyushBarai/SlidelyAI_Frontend_vb/README.md

-# FormClone Frontend
+# Form Frontend
 ## Overview
-FormClone Frontend is a Windows Forms application that allows users to submit, view, edit, and delete form submissions.
+Form Frontend is a Windows Forms application that allows users to submit, view, edit, and delete form submissions.
 It interacts with a backend API to perform CRUD operations on submission data.

 ## Features
 - Start and stop a stopwatch timer.